ossec/ossec-docs/docs/manual/ossec-architecture.rst

 Virtualization/VMware
 ~~~~~~~~~~~~~~~~~~~~~

-OSSEC allows you to install the agent on the guest operating systems or inside
+OSSEC allows you to install the agent on the guest operating systems.
-the host (VMware ESX).
+It may also be installed inside some versions of VMWare ESX, but this
+may cause support issues.
 With the agent installed inside VMware ESX you can get
 alerts about when a VM guest is being installed, removed, started, etc. It
 also monitors logins, logouts and errors inside the ESX server.
 In addition to
 that, OSSEC performs the Center for Internet Security (CIS) checks for VMware,